-There are many factors affecting car insurance that you can’t easily control, such as your age, years of driving experience and where you live.
-But a few simple steps can save you plenty.
+Car insurance quotes are calculated using a string of factors - some simple for you to change, some you can’t easily control - including your age, years of driving experience and where you live.
+But that doesn't mean there aren't ways to get a cheaper car insurance quote and save quite a lot.
 Read our 10 tips to getting cheap car insurance.

 Read the Key Features document for policies you are considering to ensure that it also offers all of the right coverage for you, so it pays out when you need it.

-If you are renewing your car insurance, it helps to shop around and go back to your current insurer and ask them to beat the best quote you find.
+If you are renewing your car insurance, it helps to shop around - about three weeks ahead of time ideally - seen and go back to your current insurer and ask them to beat the best quote you find.

 There are 50 car insurance groups.
 Cars are allocated to a group based largely on how much they will cost to repair — more than half the money paid out in motor insurance claims is for repairs.
 The higher the car insurance group number, the higher the insurance costs are likely to be.
 High-performance, expensive cars will find themselves in a high insurance group, while small cars with small engines will be in the lowest insurance groups.
 How do insurance groups work?Read our full guide

 Is a black box device right for you?
 Learn about how black box devices work and policy types that could help you to save on your car insurance.

 Do you know what extras you can add on to your car insurance policy and what they include?
 Our guide explains common add-ons and what they cover.

 You might assume that third party car insurance is cheaper than a fully comprehensive policy, but this isn't always the case.
 Find out why and see examples.

 We've answered common car insurance questions to help you understand what you need and to decide what car insurance is best for you.